rascully/Stream-Monitoring-Data-Exchange-Specifications/README.md

 sampling_feature <- read.csv("Tables/ODMSamplingFeature_table.csv")
 kable(sampling_feature)
 ```
-## Action
+## Action Class
-The Action describes an action that occurs at a specific time frame see the [Action table](Tables/ODMAction_table.csv) for the terms.
+The ODM2 the Action Class describes an action that occurs at a specific time frame see the [Action table](Tables/ODMAction_table.csv) for the terms.
 In this data type often this is refered to as the sampling event, but to make our data comparable with the ODM2 we adopoted the term action.
 To assess the status and trend of a resource as a response to management actions, stream habitat monitoring programs often implement a rotating panel design, meaning that the project returns to a single location multiple times during the study duration.
 Therefore, a data set will contain numerous locations, and each location can include numerous events.

 ### The Stream Habitat Monitoring Implentation